olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_23.md

 ### Longest Path

-Unlike shortest path, there is no efficient algorithm to improve from polynomial (is this correct?) time complexity.
+Unlike shortest path, there is no efficient algorithm for finding the longest path.
+This makes any optimization to our graph paramount.

 ## Part 1

-For part 1, we are asked to find a optimal path from the start to the exit under the constraint of having the most scenic hike (longest path while never stepping on the same tile twice).
+For part 1, we are asked to find an optimal path from the start to the exit under the constraint of having the most scenic hike (longest path while never stepping on the same tile twice).
 This means finding the longest traversal through the grpah without any cycles.

-A noteworthy feature of our grid is that all paths are only one tile wild.
-As we can not go back on ourselves due to our traversal constraint, many of the tiles require no decisions so should not be considered in our longest-path algorithm.
+A noteworthy feature of our grid is that all paths are only one tile wide.
+As we can not go back on ourselves due to our scenic-hike constraint, many of the tiles require no decisions so should not be considered in our longest-path algorithm.
 Therefore this problem can be massively simplified by performing edge contraction.

 ### Edge Contraction